scussen/synthmixerdemo/README.md

 - Each input bus independently selectable - either bu1 1, or bus 2, or both
 - Instrument 2 (bus 2) goes through an effects unit that has a ui slider for the pitch adjustment.
 The pictch bend in this example is a 'semitone' (100 Cents) in either direction.
 So for the C note - the slider to full right will give a C# note and full left will give a B note.
 Note that the full range of adjustment the pitch shift effect allows is two octaves in either direction (+/- 2400 Cents).
 - Pitch adjustment on instrument 2 will not effect the note pitch of the notes on instrument 1 as instrument 1 does not go though the effects unit.
 This you can demonstrate by playing notes with both bus 1 and 2 on while applying a pitch adjustment
-- Multiple keyborad notes can be played at once
+- Multiple keyboard notes can be played at once

 Licence info: